Septima/spatialsuite-s4/README.md

 	<param name="module.s4.index.utf8behaviour">noconvert</param>
 ```
 ### <a name="problems.localdata"></a>Can't index local data
   Please verify that everything is set up according to [Search Spatial Suite data](#local) and that you have [built your index](#build)
+  If you're indexing a large data set you minght want to create a datasource specifically for indexing.
+Please see [datasources](#local.datasource)

 ### <a name="problems.css"></a>Custom CSS moving Search box to an undesired position
   If for some reason the Septima Search box is positioned in a bad or undesired position, a custom s4.css file must be created

-1: Create appbase/spatialmap/css/custom/s4.css
+1: Create a file named appbase/spatialmap/css/custom/s4.css (You may want to copy the standard s4.css which you will find in modules/thirdparty/septima/s4/css/s4.css)

-2: Edit the new css file to reflect your changes.
+2: Edit the custom s4.css file to reflect your changes.
 Most often it's the top of the search box you want to change
 ```css
   .inputcontainer {
       top:5px;